Cheap Internet for Seniors

 The budget-friendly senior internet plan you just signed up for can turn costly after surprise fees, taxes, rental costs, and other charges are tacked on.
 According to the 2020 Cost of Connectivity study by New America’s Open Technology Institute, internet customers face overly complicated pricing structures, poorly itemized fees, and a lack of transparency.3

-In any case, don’t let these unexpected fees break the bank.
+Don’t let these unexpected fees break the bank.
 Before choosing the best internet provider for your budget, ask for detailed information on your monthly internet costs.
 Knowing the charges beforehand will help you avoid an inflated internet bill.

 - Activation fee